Crossing the Atlantic by Tall Ship, A Practical Guide

 Between fifteen and thirty-five days of continuous sea time, depending on route and wind.
 NEPTUN's South Atlantic leg is forty-four days total including one port stop, and the North Atlantic leg is about fifty-six days including Bermuda.
 Most trainees count a crossing as three to six weeks away from shore, depending on how many port calls you include.

-Do I need sailing experience to join a crossing?
+Do I need sailing experience to crew an Atlantic crossing?

 No. NEPTUN is a sail training ship, the passage is how you learn.
 You will stand watch under experienced crew from day one, pick up line handling and helm in the first week, and build up to setting square sails and reading weather as the crossing goes on.
 See sailing without experience for the longer answer.